 On The Cover

-Tamron and Shutterbug magazine proudly announce the winners of the Tamron Nature Photography Contest.
 Nature photography has long captured the hearts and minds of amateur and professional photographers dedicated to capturing images of the great outdoors.
 We received over 2,000 entries and selected three outstanding images.
-Congratulations to all who entered and to the three winners who will each receive a Tamron lens.